saisampath2000/Drone-simulator/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-Steps to follow to run the project:
+## Steps

+Follow these steps for running the project

 1) Create .env file to root directory and add env variables.
 2) Run npm start command to start the server.